-According to this report, “dreams start almost immediately before he even fall asleep.”
+According to this report, “dreams start almost immediately before he even falls asleep.”
 Sleep latency is shortened from around 30 minutes to 5 minutes.
-They following day people report feeling very well rested.
+The following day people report feeling very well rested.

 Regarding the difference between D. stramonium and D. innoxia, some say the former is a stimulant (high in hyoscyamine) while the latter is a sedative (high in scopolamine) and as such may serve as an effective sleep aid.